cwithac/cwithac.github.io/lyrics/README.md

 - Allow name input at any time.
 - Star levels reveal rounds at same location.
 - Update for more than two players (including constructor functions, single layout format).
-- Color nimation of score upon increase.
+- Color animation of score upon increase.

 ### Approach Taken: